|William Porter||James Axtell||Lynda Byrd-Poller|

-Lynda Byrd-Poller, Secretary, joined the Board of Trustees in July 2008.
-She holds an Ed.S. from The George Washington University and has worked in the Williamsburg-James City County Public Schools for twenty-two years.
-Lynda has served on the United Way Board and is a Diversity Education Facilitator.
+Lynda Byrd-Poller, Secretary joined the Board of Trustees in July of 2008.
+She holds an Ed.S. from George Washington University and has worked in the Williamsburg-James City County Public Schools for 22 years.
+Ms. Byrd-Poller has served on the United Way Board and is a Diversity Education Facilitator.
 She is a lifelong member of this community and serves on the Youth Ministry Team of St. John Baptist Church.
-As a member of the Board of Trustees, Lynda is particularly interested in sustaining the quality and access to library services while helping to keep the library agile, accessible, and responsive to the growing and changing needs of print media in this digital age.
+As a member of the Board of Trustees, Ms. Byrd-Poller is particularly interested in sustaining the quality and access to library services while helping to keep the Library agile, accessible, and responsive to the growing and changing needs of print media in this digital age.

-Vickie Herrick joined the WRL Board of Trustees in July 2010.
+Vickie Herrick joined the Board of Trustees in July of 2010.
 She holds a B.S. in Accounting from Christopher Newport University.
-Vickie has been employed at the City of Williamsburg for thirteen years and currently serves as the Deputy Director of Finance.
-She is a native of Williamsburg and has been a patron of WRL since early childhood.
-She writes, “I strongly believe both personally and professionally that the library is an essential public service.
+Vickie has been employed with the City of Williamsburg for 13 years and currently serves as the Deputy Director of Finance.
+She is a native of Williamsburg and has been a patron of Williamsburg Regional Library since early childhood.
+She writes, “I strongly believe both personally and professionally that the Library is an essential public service.
 I enjoy the privilege and opportunity of gaining a fuller and more complete understanding of all facets and services of the Library.”

-Wilford Kale joined the Board of Trustees in October 2013.
-He is an alumnus of the College of William and Mary and holds a B. A. in history from Park University.
-In 2012 he received a master of philosophy degree in history from the University of Leicester, Leicester England.
+Wilford Kale joined the Board of Trustees in October of 2013.
+He is an alumnus of the College of William & Mary and holds a Bachelor's Degree in History from Park University.
+In 2012, he received a Master of Philosophy Degree in History from the University of Leicester, Leicester England.
 Mr. Kale is a retired newspaperman, having worked for more than 25 years with the Richmond Times-Dispatch as a bureau chief and senior writer.
-In 2007 he also retired from the Virginia Marine Resources Commission, a state agency with headquarters in Newport News after working for 13 years.
-He has lived in the area for about 50 years.
-This is his fourth board or commission appointment related to James City County: a charter member of the county Historical Commission (1985-1987), county Planning Commission (1998-2006) and eight months in 2012 as an interim member of the county Board of Supervisors.
+In 2007 he also retired from the Virginia Marine Resources Commission, a state agency with headquarters in Newport News after working with them for 13 years.
+He has lived in the area for approximitly 50 years.
+This is his fourth board or commission appointment related to James City County, he has previously served: as a charter member of the County Historical Commission (1985-1987), County Planning Commission (1998-2006), and eight months in 2012 as an interim member of the County Board of Supervisors.